 Top 5 Ventilation & Cooling Hazards on Underground Mines

 Mining, as a global industry, is being pushed constantly into more remote and challenging environments.
-This creates a need for innovative and adaptable methods of ventilation and cooling for the safety of the people that work in the mines.
+This creates a need for innovative and adaptable methods of ventilation and preventing cooling hazards for the safety of mine workers.

 1. Temperature in the Mine